ExpressVPN vs CyberGhost VPN in Canada: Which VPN is Better in 2023?

 The mobile apps are equally impressive and boast the same dark and yellow design.
 They give users the ability to let the app choose a nearby server based on distance and load.

-ExpressVPN vs CyberGhost VPN for Canadian Users: Unblocking Capabilities
+ExpressVPN vs CyberGhost VPN in Canada: Unblocking Capabilities

 In terms of unblocking, both CyberGhost and ExpressVPN manage to do quite well.
-Albeit, there were a few services that CyberGhost was unable to bypass geo-restrictions in Canada.
+Albeit, there were a few services that CyberGhost was unable to bypass geo-restrictions.

 Where ExpressVPN requires connecting to random servers for unblocking, CyberGhost actually offers a “navigation bar” that allows you to search for specific servers.